theforeman/foreman/webpack/stories/docs/intervalMiddleware.md

   })
 ```

+## How to stop

 There are several ways to stop the interval:

-We will need to use the "stopInterval" Action from IntervalMiddlware.
+We will need to use the `stopInterval` Action from IntervalMiddlware.
-"stopInterval" is defined in 'webpack/assets/javascripts/react_app/redux/middlewares/IntervalMiddleware'
+`stopInterval` is defined in `webpack/assets/javascripts/react_app/redux/middlewares/IntervalMiddleware`
-or 'foremanReact/redux/middlewares/IntervalMiddleware' for plugins
+or `foremanReact/redux/middlewares/IntervalMiddleware` for plugins
 ```js
 // MyComponent/MyComponentActions.js
 ....